ryuichiueda/emcl/README.md

     * maximum distance to inflate occupied cells on the likelihood field map
 * ~alpha_threshold (double, default: 0.0)
     * threshold for expansion resetting
+* ~expansion_radius_position (double, default: 0.1)
+    * maximum change of the position on the xy-plane when the reset replaces a particle
+* ~expansion_radius_orientation (double, default: 0.2)
+    * maximum change of the yaw angle when the reset replaces a particle

 ## Notes